 “This represents some of the most compelling evidence yet that we may have a means to possibly reawaken and restore the dopamine brain cells that are gradually destroyed in Parkinson’s.
 Its failure to produce the same effect on symptoms could be for a number of reasons.
 It may be that the effects on symptoms lag behind the improvement in the brain scans, so a longer double-blind trial may have produced a clearer effect.
 It’s also possible that a higher dose of GDNF would have been more effective, or that participants at an earlier stage of the condition would have responded better.
 This is why it’s essential to continue research exploring this treatment further – GDNF continues to hold potential to improve the lives of people with Parkinson’s.”

-Dr Alan When, principle investigator on the GDNF trial.
+Dr Alan Whone, principle investigator of the GDNF trial.

 “This is a significant breakthrough in our ability to treat neurological conditions such as Parkinson’s because most drugs that might work cannot cross from the blood stream into the brain due to a natural protective barrier.
 Even at a low dose we have seen evidence of patient improvement, which is incredibly encouraging.
 Now we need to move towards a definitive clinical trial using higher doses and this work urgently needs funding.
 I believe that this approach could be the first neuro-restorative treatment for people living with Parkinson’s which is of course, an extremely exciting prospect is.”

 Professor Steven Gill, lead neurosurgeon and designer of the CED device.